Hartt 2022-23 Trumpet Students

 Mark enjoys playing and listening to a wide array of musical styles, but he loves orchestral playing most of all.
 Outside of music, he loves fantasy books, movies, and video games.

-Margie Jarsulic is a third year undergrad studying Music Education.
+Margie Jarsulic is a senior undergrad studying Music Education.
 She is from Baden, PA.
 She has previously studied with Michael Dingfelder, second euphonium of the River City Brass Band as well as David Anderson of the Pittsburgh Opera.

 He is currently studying trumpet with Phil Snedecor and composition with Dr .
 Thomas Schuttenhelm.
 As a composer, Zach is heavily inspired by film scores and programmatic music, and always aims to tell a story through the music he writes.

-Noah Bissell is a freshman trumpet performance major from Salisbury, Massachusetts.
+Noah Bissell is a sophomore trumpet performance major from Salisbury, Massachusetts.
 He has been studying trumpet for about 10 years.
 He has been first chair in the

 Northeast Massachusetts Youth Orchestra and the Northeast District Band as well as participating in the John Philip Sousa National Honor Band.
 He won many awards including the Louis Armstrong Jazz Award and the John Philip Sousa Band Award.